-I noticed some raised nodules on the photo and I was keen to include them so I lifted out some dots with a piece of Blu-Tak.
-I added shadow afterward.
+I noticed some raised nodules on the photo and I was keen to include them so I lifted out some dots with a piece of Blu Tack and added shadow.

-I find that Blu-Tak lifts graphite more easily than a kneadable eraser.
+I find that Blu Tack lifts graphite more easily than a putty eraser.

-The markings have no clear edge, they are roughly defined.
+The markings have no sharp edges, they are roughly defined.
 The lighter fur zig-zags into the darker patches.
-I used a sharp pencil point to draw zagged angles.
+I used a sharp pencil point to draw tiny jagged angles.